 2. Choose the Exchange and corresponding API.

-You can choose up to 50 APIs simultaneously, all consolidated under a single strategy.
+You can select up to 50 APIs simultaneously, all consolidated under a single strategy.
 To view the details, simply expand the strategy by clicking on the row.

-3. Find your pair from the list or simply write it down in the search field.
+3. Select your trading pair from the list, or type it directly into the search field.

-You can choose up to 10 pairs, meaning that when an alert triggers a trade, a separate trade will be created for each selected pair.
+You can select up to 10 pairs, meaning that when an alert triggers a trade, a separate trade will be created for each selected pair.

 4. Select your preferred Timeframe.
-This parameter solely modifies the name of the Alert comments and enables you to filter your bots by Timeframes within your Signal bot list.
-Operates independently of the TradingView timeframe.
+This parameter only modifies the name of the Alert comments and enables filtering bots by Timeframes within your Signal bot list.
+It operates independently of the TradingView timeframe.

 5. Multiple entries allows you to scale into the position if you have several entry signals in a row.
 Enable this option if you want to have more than 1 open position per pair at a time.

-6. Swing trade allows to switch trade direction using only Enter Short and Enter Long signals.
+6. Swing trade allows switching trade direction using only Enter Short and Enter Long signals.
 When enabled, this feature consolidates the Alert comments into three categories: Enter-Long, Enter-Short, and Exit-All.
 Note that Swing trade functionality is exclusively available for Futures markets.

 Entries

-1. Bot start condition refers to the source where the signal is coming from.
-Right now you can choose between TradingView Alert, RunBot Alert, API requests and Other (for other workflow automation tools like make, ifttt, zapier, n8n etc.).
-Available features may vary based on chosen source.
+1. Bot start condition refers to the source from which the signal originates.
+Currently, you can choose between TradingView Alert, RunBot Alert, API requests and Other (for other workflow automation tools like Make, IFTTT, Zapier, n8n, etc.).
+Available features may vary depending on the chosen source.

 2. Bot settings format.
-Here you can select how do you want to setup your bot:
+Here you can select how you want to set up your bot:

 Form settings: Fill out a simple form with your settings.